 Below Big Creek Gorge, the rapids calm down significantly.
-You may want to combine this with the run down to the reservoir.
+You may want to combine this with the 4.5 mile run down to the Eagle Cliffs Park at the head of the reservoir.
 There are several nice rapids and great views of waterfalls.

 by Brian Vogt